react-declarative/appwrite-backup-tool/README.md

 9. [Optional] Follow the appwrite [upgrade guide](https://appwrite.io/docs/advanced/self-hosting/update)

+> All those commands should be runned while previous appwrite installation still running!

 ```bash
 # parent_directory <= you run the command in this directory
 # └── appwrite